|Guide||♦||303 Triplogs||48 Topics|

 Mileage: After walking a flat, dirt road about a half a mile through town to the Havasu Cafe, you have another 2 plus miles to go downhill to the campground.

 You enter Supai along a wooded trail and walk parallel to Havasu Creek.
-This is your first sighting of the blue-green waters (color due to large concentration of lime).
-Boy it looks nice.
+This is your first sighting of the blue-green waters (color due to a large concentration of lime).
+Boy, it looks nice.
 Around the town, the canyon widens up and flattens out.
 You quickly come upon a little store that sells some snacks and other items.
 You walk along a dirt road, past some fields and houses.
 There is a small Mormon church.
 Stop in the Tourist Office to pick up your camping permits.
 After the tourist office, you'll come upon the Havasu Cafe.
 Mike and Philip stopped here.
 On how many prior hikes had they joked about a cafe waiting at the top of the mountain or in the depths of a canyon?
 Well, here, there was one.
-The prices were unbelievably low considering the effort needed to get supplies.
+The prices were unbelievably low, considering the effort needed to get supplies.
 They even had veggie burgers.
 The fry bread was the main event, for sure, though.
 Yum.
 And to sit inside, sheltered from the wind, and sip a Coke was divine.
 Perhaps there is something to Coca-colonization after all.
 Note, there is a small grocery store across the street from the cafe.
 Both are open from approximately 0830 - 1730.

 The campground is well below the village at about 2800 ft, and Havasu Creek runs through it.
-It is easy to see why so many people were stranded in trees here when the flood hit.
-It almost feels like a marsh, it is so wet.
-It is heavily wooded and there are lots of nice camping spots.
+It is easy to see why so many people were stranded in trees here when the flood-hit.
+It almost feels like a marsh.
+It is so wet.
+It is heavily wooded, and there are lots of nice camping spots.
 There is also a water pump.
 We did not find it necessary to treat the water from the pump.
 There are several bathrooms, but only one was actually open in the main camping area.
 Toilet paper was scarce.
 BRING PLENTY OF TOILET PAPER.
 After setting up camp, it's a great time to take the short walk back up to the pool below Havasu Falls for photos and a cold, cleansing, and refreshing swim!
 After we swam, we made some dinner and hit the sack.
 Mooney and Beaver Falls awaited us the next day.

 Mooney Falls & Beaver Falls: The Heart of the Matter